 At Chinese Cultural Association of the Southern Tier (CCAST), we believe in the power of cultural exchange and the profound impact it has on communities.
 Our mission is to celebrate and preserve the rich heritage of Chinese culture, fostering understanding and appreciation across generations and cultures.

-The mission of the Chinese Cultural Association of the Southern Tier (CCAST) is to facilitate networking and personal and professional development amongst the Chinese community and those who are interested in the Chinese culture; to promote Chinese culture in the Souther Tier Region of New York State; and to provide a means to bridge the Chinese and American cultures.
+The mission of the Chinese Cultural Association of the Southern Tier (CCAST) is to facilitate networking and personal and professional development amongst the Chinese community and those who are interested in the Chinese culture; to promote Chinese culture in the Southern Tier Region of New York State; and to provide a means to bridge the Chinese and American cultures.

 Whether you're looking to volunteer, participate in our events, or support us through donations, there are many ways to get involved and make a difference.
 Together, we can ensure that the vibrant legacy of Chinese culture continues to thrive.